timescale/promscale/README.md

 ## Promscale for Jaeger and OpenTelemetry

-Promscale can natively ingest OpenTelemetry traces and it can also ingest Jaeger and Zipkin traces via the OpenTelemetry Collector.
+Promscale supports ingesting OpenTelemetry traces natively, and Jaeger and Zipkin traces via the OpenTelemetry Collector.

 Promscale solves three main use cases for Jaeger and OpenTelemetry users: